 - watching a moving object is usually difficult for a person with schizoaffective disorder

 - rapid eye movement (REM) sleep usually occurs abnormally early

 A multi-faceted treatment program is generally recommended for schizoaffective disorder, including:

-- Medications - antipsychotic medications are usually given first.
-Antidepressant or mood stabilising drugs are used once the psychotic symptoms are under control.
-Sometimes antipsychotic drugs and antidepressants are used at the same time.
-Anticonvulsant medication can also help treat mood disorder symptoms.
+- medications - antipsychotic medications are usually given first.
+Antidepressant or mood stabilising medications are used once the psychotic symptoms are under control.
+Sometimes antipsychotic medications and antidepressants are used at the same time.
+Anticonvulsant medication can also help treat mood disorder symptoms